kudashevs/webpack-remove-code-blocks/README.md

-Webpack Remove Block
+Webpack Remove Code
 ===================

+This Webpack Remove Code package was originated from [Webpack Remove Block](https://github.com/ee01/webpack-remove-blocks).
-Webpack loader to remove blocks of code marked by special comment tags.
-Useful for removing code that you don't want in your production webpack bundle (e.g. verbose console warnings, etc).

-Support multiple block types.
+This is a webpack loader that removes blocks of code which were marked with the specific comment tags.
+It is useful for removing the code that you don't want to see in production.
+This loader supports multiple block types.

+The key difference form the original loader that the syntax is not limited by using `:start` and `:end` markers.

 ### Example: